Alternative Treatments For Children With ADHD

 Not many studies have looked at the long-term effects of ADHD medications.
 There has been some research done, though, and it raises red flags.

-Stimulant medications can be effective and provide a relative feeling of safety, but parents are concerned abounatural-adhd-treatments-300x157t these ‘mind-altering’ medications being used over a long period of time.
+Stimulant medications can be effective and provide a relative feeling of safety, but parents are concerned about these ‘mind-altering’ medications being used over a long period of time.
 Parents and adults with ADHD understand there is no cure-all, but have noticed huge differences from non-medical treatments.The study of ADHD is still in its infant stages, and there is still much to discover.

 Studies have shown certain foods and additives might affect particular symptoms in a subset of children with ADHD (Millichamp, 2012).
-This is why eating the best 0709parentagediet is crucial to managing ADHD.
+This is why eating the best diet is crucial to managing ADHD.
 What you eat determines how well your brain functions!

 Here are various alternative therapies for ADHD, which are offered as substitutes or supplements to medication and behavioral treatments.